prathamshah607/Machine-Learning-Projects/NLP/research_prop.md

 - **Cultural nuance**: Words that carry different associations in different societies (eg. *freedom*, *karma*, *family*).
 - **Contextual variation**: Words whose meaning changes depending on syntax, register or domain.

 There is a lack of research on how such words behave in multilingual embedding spaces.
-Most evaluations don’t test how these embeddings respond to cultural or contextual shifts.
+Most evaluations do not test how these embeddings respond to cultural or contextual shifts.

 ---